notisv/cse-ai-project/README.md

 Question 1 is about implementing UCS and A* algorithms to tackle a search problem, as well as creating an efficient heuristic h(n) function.

 ## Question 2
-Question 2 is about utilizing the minimax algorithm to create a 3x3 SOS game (tic-tac-toe variant).
+Question 2 is about utilizing the minimax algorithm to create a 3x3 SOS game (tic-tac-toe variant)